School District 60 Peace River North

 School District 60 Peace River North is a school district in northeastern British Columbia adjacent to the Alberta border.
 Its board office is in Fort St. John which is also where the majority of the schools are located.
-It also serves the outlying communities of Taylor, Prespatou, Hudson's Hope, Buick Creek and Wonowon.
+It also serves the outlying communities of Taylor, Prespatou, Hudson's Hope, Buick and Wonowon.

 History

 School District 60 was the first district in British Columbia to institute a laptop computer program on a large scale (grade 6 and 7).
 Currently the program provides an iPad to each student in grade 6.
 SD60 is well known for partnerships with community, industry, post-secondary, neighbouring districts, and businesses.